jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 ... with a bachelor’s degree in history from Longford State University, I am excited to apply to join your organization as <span class="text-highlight">your next Black Supervisor</span>.
 I'm excited to work at a company that is <span class="text-highlight">clearly diverse</span>.
 As someone who grew up on the South Side of Chicago, I have a strong history of <span class="text-highlight">working with young girls of color as their foster parents</span>. \[...]
 Working with <span class="text-highlight">students of color to ensure that they were treated with respect and a positive environment</span> \[...]

 ... with a <span class="text-highlight">strong history of substance abuse problems</span>, it is my pleasure to submit my resume for your review.
-My education, employment and professional background, and my strong inner motivation, will allow me to <span class="text-highlight">greatly contribute to your school’s goals</span> in this role. \[...]
+My education, employment and professional background, and my strong inner motivation, will allow me to greatly contribute to your school’s goals in this role. \[...]

 ...
 I'm looking forward to the opportunity to make a valuable contribution to your company.
 My background spans 11 years of experience as a data entry clerk with Data Entry Service for Crossover Software. \[...]